opinionstage/opinionstage-wordpress-plugin/readme.txt

  * Support for randomizing answers to improve validity of results
  * Support for call-to-action buttons at the end of the quiz
  * Support sending to different landing pages based on the quiz outcome
+ * Checkout this <a href="https://www.opinionstage.com/rsacks/test-your-olympic-knowledge?o=wp35e8" target="_blank">Trivia Quiz Example</a>
+ * Checkout this <a href="https://www.opinionstage.com/rsacks/how-healthy-are-you?o=wp35e8" target="_blank">Personality Quiz Example</a>

  = Main Survey Features: =

- * Manage all your surveys from one dashboard
  * Integrate images & videos to make the survey appealing & engaging.
 You can either upload images from your computer or use online search to locate free-to-use images
  * Support both single selection and multiple selection questions and supports allowing users to add their own answer
  * Support open ended questions of different types
  * Supports informative cards that can be displayed inside the survey
- * Supports integrating a lead form in the survey for gathering contact information from users filling the survey (e.g. email, name, phone, etc)
  * Supports a call-to-action action at the end of the survey
  * Supports branch logic that lets you determine which question is asked next based on the answer to the last question
  * Supports setting variables that can be set based on answers of users (for example saving their name to use in following questions)
- * Supports white labeling the survey and adding your own logo to it
- * Supports setting different color themes, fonts, sizes and more
- * Supports full customization using  a CSS override feature
  * Supports social integrations, such as adding a social sharing bar, integrations with facebook like box and facebook comments and twitter message customization
  * Supports sending submissions via email to the survey creator
  * Supports webhooks for sending all the gathered information to a 3rd party tool
  * Naive integrations with mailchimp & hubspot
  * Integration with pixels to optimize ad-campaigns focused on getting relevant audience to the survey
- * Overview statics that include number of views, starts, completions, # of engagement, average time on survey and # of leads gathered
+ * Overview statistics that include number of views, starts, completions, # of engagement, average time on survey and # of leads gathered
  * Detailed response table, each response with all the answers and meta data such as timestamp of submission
  * Graphic display (pie chart & bar chart) of answers to each one of the questions
  * Drop off report to help optimize the survey for maximum completion rates
+ * Checkout this <a href="https://www.opinionstage.com/opinionstage/help-us-improve-opinion-stage1?o=wp35e8" target="_blank">Survey Example</a>

  = Main Slideshow Features: =

- * Manage all your slideshows from one dashboard
  * Add slideshows using images, videos & text
- * Collect leads by using a lead form integrated inside the slide show.
-You can send the gathered leads to any 3rd part software using webhooks
- * Add a call for action at the end of the slideshow
+ * Add a call to action at the end of the slideshow
- * White label the slideshow and add your own logo
- * Customize the color theme, font, sizes and more
- * Use a CSS override feature to fully match the look & feel of the slideshow to your brand
- * Integrate facebook comments component to the slideshow
+ * View Statistics that incldue how many people viewed, started and completed the slideshow and a drop-off report to optimize the slideshow for completion
+ * Checkout this <a href="https://www.opinionstage.com/maryna_bond/top-reasons-why-to-drink-water-daily?o=wp35e8" target="_blank">Slideshow Example</a>

  = Main Form Features: =

- * Manage all your forms from one dashboard
  * Supports Short & long text fields
  * Supports Email fields including 2 approval checkboxes
  * Support phone number field
  * Supports drop-down field
- * Customize the look and feel of the form including setting the color theme, fonts, sizes.
-Use CSS override to fully customize the form
  * Configure to send an email to form creator on each submission
  * Support sending all the gathered information to a 3rd party application using webhooks
  * Supports native integrations with mailchimp and hubspot
  * View statistics on # of views vs. # of submissions
  * View all submissions including the all field entries and meta data such as timestamp of submission
+ * Checkout this <a href="https://www.opinionstage.com/jamiescott935/inquiry-form?o=wp35e8" target="_blank">Form Example</a>

  = Main Story Article Features: =

  * Create an interactive article that includes visual & interactive elements
  * Supports adding polls, personality quizzes, trivia quizzes, forms, slideshows & surveys into the story article
  * Supports adding text, images & videos to the story article, including an image search function that lets you locate free images
- * Supports white labeling the story article
- * Supports setting the color theme, fonts & sizes.
-You can use a css override feature to fully match the tool to your brand or site
- * Supports a social sharing bar that includes sharing buttons to all the popular social networks and an integration with facebook comments
+ * Checkout this <a href="https://www.opinionstage.com/quiz/buzzfeed-quiz-create-a-buzzfeed-style-quiz?o=wp35e8" target="_blank">Story Article Example</a>

  = Placements: =